faithcoslett/tag-team/status/status1.md

 #### A. Description of tasks completed

-As a group during a personal team meeting, we researched and chose a framwork for our project, Flutter/Dart.
+As a group during a personal team meeting, we researched and chose a framework for our project, Flutter/Dart.
 We each have independently downloaded the framework and started gaining experience with it through experimenting and learning the language.
 We also chose Ward as our mentor, and met with him to gain some advice on Flutter/Dart.

 #### B. Your choice of quantifiable metric(s)